My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 Try a traditional soymilk breakfast

-For breakfast, I recommend either heading to Fuhang Soy Milk, Sihai Soy Milk or Yong He Soy Milk.
+For a traditional Taiwanese breakfast, head to Fuhang Soy Milk, Sihai Soy Milk, or Yong He Soy Milk.

 Try some Taiwanese pastries